-2. Recordings
+2. RECORDINGS

-All Decision Making Hearings (but not deliberations) will be audio or audio/visually recorded by the University for the purpose of an appeal.
-If the Complainant or Respondent objects to the Decision Making Hearing being audio or visually recorded, they must contact the Title IX Coordinator at least 3 business days in advance of the Decision-Making Hearing to discuss their objection.
+All Decision-Making Hearings (but not deliberations) will be audio or audio/visually recorded or transcribed by the University.
+If the Complainant or Respondent objects to the Decision-Making Hearing being audio or visually recorded, they must contact the Title IX Coordinator at least three (3) business days in advance of the Decision-Making Hearing to discuss their objection.
 If the Complainant or Respondent object to audio or audio/visual recording, the Title IX Coordinator may elect to hire a transcriber.
 The parties may not record the proceedings and no other unauthorized recordings are permitted.